nodejs/node/doc/api/fs.md

 The kernel ignores the position argument and always appends the data to the end of the file.

+On Windows, if the file descriptor is connected to the console (e.g. `fd == 1` or `stdout`) a string containing non-ASCII characters will not be rendered properly by default, regardless of the encoding used.
+It is possible to configure the console to render UTF-8 properly by changing the active codepage with the `chcp 65001` command.
+See the [chcp][] docs for more details.

 ## fs.writeFile(file, data[, options], callback)
 <!-- YAML
 added: v0.1.29